 What is Pension Credit?

-Pension Credit is a means-tested benefit that tops up your weekly income to a guaranteed amount.
+Pension Credit is a means-tested benefit that tops up your basic state pension if you have a low income.

 There are two parts to Pension Credit.

 - Guarantee Credit is available to pensioners on low incomes.
 It tops up weekly income to a guaranteed minimum level set by the government.